Without structure, you will fail.

 The team has got to get together regularly.

-To build a strong culture and to increase idea sharing and innovation, they need to know and like each other.
+To build a strong culture with a remote team, and to increase idea sharing and innovation, they need to know and like each other.
 It’s easy to get caught into silos of information when collaboration is not explicitly pushed.
 If they can’t physically get together regularly, at least aim for quarterly.
 I’d still insist on a weekly teleconference session.
 We have an office in a co-share space so that the team has the option to work from there if they so choose.
 We insist that everyone comes into the office once a week for our team meetings and working sessions.
 This is where we invest into our very important Planning Quadrant.

 Tools for communication are key.